 Poor reproduction – mating is an important part of any animals life and poor diet not only interferes with the instinct but also leads to a loss of the ability.
-This can lead to depression seen in lethargic parrots, or aggression seen in screaming and shrieking parrots, as well as anxiety seen in feather picking parrots.
-Yes, it is quite possible that the reason why your parrot gives you no peace in the house is because you have been feeding it all the wrong foods.
+This can lead to depression seen in lethargic parrots, or aggression seen in screaming and shrieking parrots.
+Also, anxiety seen in feather picking parrots.

 Parrot feathers - Feathers are what makes a bird a bird.
-They serve raincoat, to render flight and in courtship.
+They serve raincoat and keep the bird warm.
 Good feather health is essential to your birds well-being.
 New feather growth requires many nutrients, including calories, amino acids, vitamins and minerals and that's where bird vitamins for feathers come in.

 Loss of flying ability – the beauty of birds has always been in the magnificence and beauty of their flight.
 That amazing freedom to soar that we find so alluring.
 Poor diet not only hampers flight due to lack of energy but can also lead to a loss of flying ability.